calvin-mcd/PowerVan/README.md

 swear_wolf is designing a dedicated case for this.
 The pcb itself supports standard minivan traymount holes as well as an additional daughterbord for more case compatibility.
 The HHKB is forced however.

-## Todo

-- [ ] order & test pcb
-- [ ] design & test case
-- [ ] create firmware

 ## Disclaimer

+V1 has a revised JST position, to avoid interference with traymount cases.
+This version has not been tested yet, but changes are minor.

-Please note that this project is a work in progress with no guarantees of a working outcome.
-No-one involved in this project is responsible for any usage issues that may arise.
-However, feel free to edit, modify and otherwise utilise these files.
+This PCB has been fully tested and is confirmed to work.
+However, no-one involved in this project is responsible for any usage issues that may arise.
+Order at your own risk.
+Feel free to edit, modify and otherwise utilise these files.

 ## License